 Faculty should also discuss academic integrity with their students, including such issues as publication authorship credits, plagiarism, image manipulation, misrepresenting facts and data, and any discipline-specific intellectual property issues.
 Many departments and colleges have student handbooks with useful information.
 The university has developed a Statement of Academic Integrity.

 Each spring, the Texas Tech Ethics Center and the OVPR partner to present a Responsible Conduct of Research Conference that covers a variety of topics.
-The OVPR also offers RCR training activities for faculty, staff and students.
+The OVPR also offers responsible research training activities for faculty, staff and students.
 For those with NSF-funded projects, you and your research team may be required to complete the CITI or Collaborative Institutional Training Initiative.
 For questions, contact Marianne Evola in the OVPR.
-The OVPR Research Integrity website also offers a variety of RCR external resources for your use.
+The OVPR Office of Responsible Research website also offers a variety of RCR external resources for your use.
 There also are several external examples of best practices available, such as the one from DataONE.

 The university Office of Communications and Marketing is charged with publicizing Texas Tech faculty and their research, scholarship and creative endeavors.
 Each member of the media relations team provides coverage for different aspects of the university and is dedicated to responding to media inquiries and supporting the communication needs of schools, colleges, departments and other programs.
 Faculty members are encouraged to contact the appropriate communications person when their research yields a new grant or publication.
 The office also provides design services to support the communications needs of the campus community.

 The Office of the Vice President for Research (OVPR) also has a communications office that publishes Texas Tech Discoveries: Research, Scholarship, Creative Activity, a biannual electronic magazine.
 The monthly electronic internal newsletter Scholarly Messenger is also produced by the OVPR and includes news of interest to the research community.